ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 ## III.
 Nix Flakes and the classic Nix

-Currently, most of the Nix community's documentation still only covers traditional Nix and does not include Flakes-related content.
+As `nix-command` & `flakes` are still experimental features, the official documentation does not cover them in detail, and the community's documentation is also very scattered.
 However, from the perspective of reproducibility and ease of management and maintenance, the classic Nix package structure and cli are no longer recommended for use.
-Therefore, this post will not introduce the usage of the classic Nix, and it is recommended that beginners ignore these old contents and just start with `nix-command` & `flakes`.
+So I will not introduce the usage of the classic Nix.
+It's recommended that beginners just start with `nix-command` & `flakes` and ignore all thecontents about the classic Nix.

-Here are the classic Nix commands and related concepts that are no longer needed after you enabled `nix-command` and `flakes`, when searching for information, you can safely ignore them:
+Here are the classic Nix commands and related concepts that are no longer needed after you enabling `nix-command` and `flakes`, when searching for information, you can safely ignore them:

 1. `nix-channel`: `nix-channel` is similar to other package management tools such as apt/yum/pacman, managing software package versions through stable/unstable/test channels.
    1. In Flakes, the functionality of `nix-channel` is completely replaced by `inputs` in `flake.nix` to declare dependency sources and `flake.lock` to lock dependency versions.